Cod, Atlantic Cod

 Fish type - White round fish

-The Spawning Stock Biomass (SSB) in the western Baltic is classified as having full reproductive capacity or as healthy.
-However current fishing mortality is too high and the stock at risk therefore of being overfished.
-Choose otter trawled fish as there is no incidence of harbour porpoise bycatch associated with this method compared to that of gillnetting in the Baltic.
+The Spawning Stock Biomass (SSB) in the western Baltic classified as having full reproductive capacity or as healthy in 2013 is now assessed as below target.
+Fishing mortality remains above target, i.e. it is too high and the stock at risk, therefore, of being overfished.
+Choose otter trawled fish as there is no incidence of harbour porpoise bycatch associated with this method, compared to that of gillnetting in the Baltic.

-The main portion of cod is taken by trawl, but also gillnet and to a minor extent longline and Danish seine.
+Total catch of cod in this area (2013) is 17.5 kt, where 13.0 kt are commercial landings, 2.3 kt discards, and 2.3 kt partial recreational catch.
+The main portion of cod is taken by trawl (60%), but also gillnet (40%) and to a minor extent longline and Danish seine.
+There is potential damage to the seabed by trawling.
+Trawling also associated with discarding of unwanted fish, i.e. undersized and/or non-quota and/or over-quota species.
+Bycatch consists mainly of flatfish, with flounders being the most abundant.
 The minimum landing size for cod in EU waters is 35 cm and 38 cm in the Baltic.
-The approximate size at which 50% of females first spawn is however 60 to 70 cm.
-Gillnets in the Baltic are associated with bycatch of endangered harbour porpoises.
+The approximate size at which 50% of females first spawn is, however, 60 - 70 cm.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below .
 Click on a name to show the sustainable options available.

 ICES Advice 2014, Book 8 http://www.ices.dk/sites/pub/Publication%20Reports/Advice/2014/2014/cod-2224.pdf

 Sign up to get all the latest marine related news from MCS

 The UK charity for the protection of our seas, shores and wildlife.